pibooth/pibooth/docs/plugin.rst

 The ``pibooth_configure`` hook permits to define some new configuration entries.
-At this step of the ``pibooth`` starting process, only the pre-loaded configuration is available, the application is not yet created.
+At this step of the ``pibooth`` starting process, only the pre-loaded configuration is available (the application is not yet created).

 .. code-block:: python

     @pibooth.hookimpl
     def pibooth_configure(cfg):
-        pass # Add the new options here.
+        cfg.add_option('CONTROLS', 'startup_led_pin', 29,
+                       "Physical GPIO OUT pin to light a LED at pibooth startup")

-New objects which should persist between states can be created and attached to the application instance in the ``pibooth_startup`` hook:
+The new objects, which should persist between states, can be created and attached to the application instance in the ``pibooth_startup`` hook:

 .. code-block:: python

     @pibooth.hookimpl
     def pibooth_startup(cfg, app):
-        app.led_flash = LED("BOARD" + cfg.get('CONTROLS', 'flash_led_pin'))
+        app.led_startup = LED("BOARD" + cfg.get('CONTROLS', 'startup_led_pin'))

 Example #1 : Hello from plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^